hvts83/clerksmovies/README.md

 Welcome to ClerksBuster

 What do you want to do
-1. Search for a movie
+1a.
+Search for a movie
-2. View all the movies available
+1b..
+View all the movies available
-3. Check your active rentals
+2a.
+Check your active rentals
-4. Check you membership
+2b.
+Check you membership
-5. Become a new member
+2c.
+Close your membership
-6. Close your membership
+3. Become a new member
-7. Exit
+4. Exit
 ---
-1. Search for a movie
+1a.
+Search for a movie
 * What movie do you want to rent
 * Enter the movie title
 * Movies - Available Copies

-2. View all the movies available
+1b.
+View all the movies available
 * We have all these movies available
 * List of movies

-3. Check your active movie rentals
+2a.
+Check your active movie rentals
 * Enter you membership number or user name

-4. Check your membership
+2b.
+Check your membership
 * Enter you membership or username

-5. Become a new member
+2c.
+Become a new member
 * Enter your name and birth day

-6. Close your membership
+3. Close your membership
 * Delete user

-7. Exit
+4. Exit
 * Close the program

 ---

 ```

 1. Welcome screen/msg